TerryZ/SelectPage/README.md

 - **listSize** `number`
   default : 10
-  列表显示的项目个数，其它的项目以滚动条滚动方式展现,it only work on `pagination : false`
+  the list shows the number of items, and the other items are displayed in a scroll bar,it only work on `pagination : false`

 - **multipleControlbar** `boolean`
   default : true
-  是否启用多选模式的控制按钮区域,仅multiple: true模式下可用
+  whether to enable the multi-select mode control button area,only work on `multiple: true`

 - **maxSelectLimit** `number`
   default : 0
-  多选模式下最大选择个数，0 is unlimited
+  maximum number of selections in multi-select mode，0 is unlimited

 - **selectToCloseList** `boolean`
   default : true